kanatsanan6/expense-app-mern/README.md

 - User can login using either registerd Email or Gmail.

-- User can add new Transaction.
+- User can add a new Transaction.

-- User can edit new Transaction.
+- User can edit a Transaction.

-- User can delete new Transaction.
+- User can delete a Transaction.

 - User can be able to see the overall payment.